colonyos/pycolonies/README.md

 # Code-injection
 Python has a built-in `eval()` function that allows execution of any piece of Python code encoded as strings.
 We are going to use the `eval()` function to implement an executor that can execute arbitrary Python functions.

-Python also has support introspection, which allows Python code to examine itself.
+Python also has support for introspection, which allows Python code to examine itself.
 We are going to use that to get the source code of function definitions, e.g. the `echo` function.
 ```python
 def echo(arg)
     return arg